 Typically, manufacturers create default SSIDs by combining a company's name with random numbers or letters.
 Depending on your router brand, the default SSID names could look something like this: TP-Link_015040, netgear37, Linksys00042, etc.

 Changing your SSID and password from the default is usually a good idea.
 Similar default SSIDs can cause confusion.
 If you set a custom SSID, you can name your home “The Bat Cave”, “Unbreakable Fortress”, or however you like.
 Don’t expose your personal details in the SSID, such as your home address or full name.

 You can usually find the SSID on your router printed on a sticker on the bottom or side.
 That won’t help if someone has changed your router SSID, however.
+The majority of default browsers will follow this format.
+Any router worth their salt will be protected by WEP, WPA/WPA2 or even a WPS PIN.
+These are a default form of security for anyone connecting to a router — they require the user to enter a password in order to access the router’s internet.
 Here’s how to find SSID on different operating systems (just don’t forget to turn on your Wi-Fi):

 If you want to connect to your own wireless network but don’t know your SSID, the best option is to connect your router to the computer via ethernet cable and log into its web interface.
 We do not advise trying to guess — that’s the perfect way to fall for an evil twin attack.